Wound Treatment & Therapy Options

 - When you call for your first appointment, we’ll ask you a few questions about your wound and health in general.

-- Before beginning treatment, our team of doctors, nurses, and therapists will thoroughly evaluate your wound and review your health and medical history.
+- Before beginning treatment, our team of doctors and nurses will thoroughly evaluate your wound and review your health and medical history.

 - Tests might be conducted to tell us more about your blood flow and tissue oxygenation as well as to determine if there’s any infection present.